Scottish National League (rugby league): 2004 season

-Final

 2005 season

 It was all change for this season as two clubs left the competition Portobello Playboys and Clyde Buccaneers one returned after a years absence Glasgow Bulls and three made their debut Royal Scots Steelers from Edinburgh, Moray Eels based at RAF Lossiemouth and east Glasgow based Easterhouse Panthers.
-Fife Lions finished top of the table winning all their matches to reach the Grand Final while new boys Royal Scots Steelers caused a surprise and also reached the final after beating fellow Edinburgh side Edinburgh Eagles in the play-offs.
+Fife Lions finished top of the table winning all their matches to reach the Grand Final while new team Royal Scots Steelers caused a surprise and also reached the final after beating fellow Edinburgh side Edinburgh Eagles in the play-offs.
 In the final the Steelers shocked the Lions 56–46 to win in their debut season.
-The Royal Scots Steelers did not enter the Challenge Cup.
+2004 champions Fife Lions represented Scotland in the 2005 Challenge Cup but were beaten at South London Sharks 10–42.